Plutus Payroll clients and staff fell for plausible business model fairy tales

 The Register has today spoken with several tech contractors who used Plutus for its payroll services.
 All requested anonymity.
-Most reported that the company did a really good job and was immediately attractive because it charged no fees compared to the 2.5 per cent typical for payroll providers.
-Contractors tell us they were paid on time and that the company had an excellent reputation in the industry: many told us they signed up after friends and colleagues raved about Plutus' service.
+Most said that Plutus was attractive because it charged no fees compared to the 2.5 per cent typical for payroll providers.
+Contractors tell Plutus did a really good job - they were paid on time.
+The company had an excellent reputation in the industry, several contractors told us they signed up after friends and colleagues raved about Plutus' service.

 Plutus also put money in their pocket.
 One contractor told us she received a pre-paid credit card loaded with AU$100 for every month she stayed with the company.
 Others were given free or heavily-discounted private health insurance, saving them hundreds of dollars a month.
-Plutus also introduced its clients to financial services companies to help them package things like leased cars into their salaries.
+Plutus also introduced its clients to financial services companies that helped customers to create salary packages that included leased cars.
 The Register has seen a Plutus client's pay slip that includes a salary sacrifice scheme for a new Apple Mac.

 An email a Plutus Payroll worker sent to a contractor, explaining the benefits the company offered

 None of the contractors we spoke to ever received any approaches by marketers, but none smelled a rat – perhaps because who notices the absence of spammy email or cold calls?

 Those we spoke to generally said that once Plutus explained its business model, it sounded plausible in the context of other companies that make money with referrals and online advertising.
 That Plutus offered a no-nonsense service, delivered by pleasant and responsive people, completed the picture of a dare-we-say-it disruptive business that looked to have found a way to shake up Australia's payroll industry.